 “You bet Mrs Coates.”

 Gerry fills a white mug and without asking puts in three heaped teaspoons of sugar.
-The brew is fresh, dark and strong.
+The brew is fresh, dark and robust.
 “Is that ok for yer?”

-“Yes thanks Mr Coates” The day is getting better for Coventry and when a massive piece of fruit cake is put in front of him there’s a feeling inside he’d forgotten.
-“Well then old chap do you want to talk about your predicament?”
-“I did not do it Mr Coates and I would never have walked out of the common room if I’d have known what was going to happen.”
-Gerry Coates looks at the boy seeing the pain of the injustice in his wide and sad eyes and the anger in his clenched fists.
+“Yes, thank-you Mr Coates” The day is getting better for Coventry, and when a massive piece of fruit cake is put in front of him there’s a feeling inside he’d forgotten.
+“Well, then old chap do you want to talk about your predicament?”
+“I did not do it, Mr Coates and I would never have walked out of the common room if I’d have known what was going to happen.”
+Gerry Coates looks at the boy seeing the pain of the injustice in his vast and sad eyes and the anger in his clenched fists.
 And more memories of the war enter the veterans head.
 The ‘why me’ wide eyes of his friend as he lay dying in Gerry’s arms.
-Standing by as the Jewish skeletons used their last atoms of strength to beat the Kapo’s to death.
-It was amazing the guards were spared and Jewish traitors slaughtered.
+And then standing by as the Jewish skeletons used their last atoms of strength to beat the Kapos to death.
+Unbelievably, the staved wrecks spared the German guards: not so, the Jewish traitors slaughtered without compassion.

 The fountain pen ink spots were a deliberate act of vandalism.
-One of the boys had flicked his fountain pen and left his mark on many of the walls of the school.
-Within a month every one of had been questioned by the staff.
+One of the boys had flicked his fountain pen and left his mark on many of the school walls.
+Within a month, everyone had been questioned by the staff.
 The questioning turned to interrogation as senior prefects were tasked with using a more robust method to discover the guilty child.
-All was to no avail although the bulling prefects’ suspicions were beginning to fall upon a naturally nervous and intelligent boy in the third year stream.
-The pressure was on and Head boy David Ross (a publicans son) had made his mind up to break the boy.
-Constant questions, bullying and covert threats came to a head yesterday evening when the whole of the school was summoned in to common room where they were told by the house master “You will all stand here until the vandal leaves the room” Two hours passed before Coventry was cajoled by David Ross and most of the others to leave the room.
+Although the bullying prefects’ suspicions were beginning to fall upon a naturally nervous and intelligent boy in the third year stream, all was to no avail.
+The pressure was on, and Head boy David Ross (a publicans son) had made his mind up to break the boy.
+Constant questions, bullying and covert threats came to a head yesterday evening when every pupil was summoned into the common room.
+The housemaster looked around and said: “You will all stand here until the vandal leaves the room” Two hours passed before Coventry was persuaded by David Ross and most of the others to leave the room.

 That was a Friday night one month ago.
-Mr Hemming the House Master decided the punishment should be severe and instructed that no pupil should talk to the boy for the rest of the term.
-It is fair to say the staff and majority of the pupils believed the sentence excessive.
+Mr Hemming, the House Master, decided the punishment should be severe and instructed that no pupil should talk to the boy for the rest of the term.
+It is fair to say the staff and the majority of the pupils believed the sentence excessive.
 The judge had set the tariff there was no turning back or place of appeal.

 Gerry Coates’ war was a long one, he served for the duration.
-Many said he is fortunate and a few still believe him to be a lucky talisman.
-The ex-sergeant major does not see it this way, his turmoil is that he did survive and the small wound inflicted on D-Day was of no comparison to the way the conflict had hardened his heart.
-As he watches the young man talk to his wife he sees the future.
-Watching the boy talk and giggle with his wife as they wash the dishes in the Belfast sink, Gerry realises that if Coventry is not helped in this war of attrition, this terrible loneliness and cruelty, he will become scarred. laughter and trust of adults could be lost.
-He rises from his chair by the warm cream coloured AGA and walks over to the old oak dresser which belonged to his mother.
-He opens the right hand draw and takes out a small box.
+Many said he is fortunate and a few continue to believe him to be a lucky talisman.
+The ex-sergeant major does not see it this way, his turmoil is that he did survive and the small wound inflicted on D-Day was of no comparison to how the conflict had hardened his heart.
+As he watches the young man talk to his wife, he sees the future.
+Watching the boy speak and giggle with his wife as they wash the dishes in the Belfast sink, Gerry realises that if Coventry is not helped in this war of attrition, this terrible loneliness and cruelty will become a scar on his heart.
+Laughter and trust of adults could be lost.
+He rises from his chair by the warm cream coloured AGA and walks over to his late mother’s old oak dresser.
+He opens the right-hand draw and takes out a small box.

-Later in the dorm Coventry opens the four by two and one half inch box.
-There is a crimson ribbon below it is a bronze cross on which the words ‘For Valour’ are engraved.
+Later in the dorm, Coventry opens the four by two and one half inch box.
+Hanging from a crimson ribbon, a bronze cross on which the words ‘For Valour’ are engraved.